MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out.md

 > [!IMPORTANT]
 >  Do not use this option as a security feature.
 The client application provides the client application name, and can provide a false name as part of the connection string.

  For step-by-step instructions about how to start [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode, see [Configure Server Startup Options &#40;SQL Server Configuration Manager&#41;](../../database-engine/configure-windows/scm-services-configure-server-startup-options.md).

-## Step-By-Step Instructions
+## Step-by-step instructions

- The following instructions describe the process for connecting to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] running on Windows 8 or higher.
-Slight adjustments for earlier versions of SQL Server or Windows are provided.
+The following step by step instructions describe the process for connecting to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] running on Windows 8 or higher.
+Slight adjustments for earlier versions of SQL Server or Windows are provided where applicable.
 These instructions must be performed while logged in to Windows as a member of the local administrators group, and they assume that [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] is installed on the computer.

 1. From the Start page, start [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
 On the **View** menu, select **Registered Servers**.
 (If your server is not already registered, right-click **Local Server Groups**, point to **Tasks**, and then click **Register Local Servers**.)